-Parents are encouraged to review Prentice's Safe School Plan on PowerSchool.
-This plan will continue to evolve, responding to lessons learned from actual disaster and emergency experiences, ongoing planning efforts, training and exercise activities, and local and state guidance.
+Parents are encouraged to review Prentice's Safe School Plan in your FACTS Family Portal and on the school's websiteThis plan will continue to evolve, responding to lessons learned from actual disaster and emergency experiences, ongoing planning efforts, training and exercise activities, and local and state guidance.
 It will be reviewed and tested periodically and revised as necessary to meet changing conditions.